PDF(69.7 KB) View with Adobe Reader on a variety of devices

 set cert regen TVS

 When you regenerate certificates via the CLI, you are requested to verify this change.
-Enter yes and then select Enter.
+Enter yes and then choose Enter.

 admin:set cert regen CAPF